Singleton Disaster Risk Reduction Strategy

 On display until 31 March 2026, 12:00 AM

-Your insights will help shape practical actions to strengthen community capacity and protect what matters as part of the development of the Singleton Disaster Risk Reduction Strategy.
+Your input will help shape a strategy for reducing disaster risks in Singleton with practical actions to strengthen community capacity and protect what matters.

-• Better understand how natural hazards – including flooding, bushfire, heat, storms and earthquakes – affect our region
+• Better understand how natural hazards – including flooding, bushfire, heat, storms and earthquakes – affect our towns, villages and region

 • Identify and prioritise actions to reduce risk